rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `OUTPUT%USE_DOUBLE_PRECISION=.true.`

 ### OUTPUT%WRITE_EVERY_SEC
-  Determines how frequent data is written.
-The duration in seconds is converted to number of model steps.
+  Determines how frequently data is written.
+The duration in seconds is converted to the number of model steps.
   If negative, every time step is saved (not recommended).

   **Type**: integer